arctarus44/canopsis/sources/python/schema/doc/fr__schema.rst

 Canopsis Schema
 ===============

-This document describes the solution to the interopérability problem
+This document describes the solution to the interoperability problem

 .. contents::
    :depth: 4